Pre-conditions for distribution

 No drugs can be advertised to consumers.
 However, information can be provided to the general public on products that will be used in vaccination campaigns, organised actions to combat epidemics or other campaigns run by the Ministry of Health (MoH) to promote health (as they are important in safeguarding public health) upon permission of the MoH and within the scope of principles and procedures set by the MoH for such products.

 It is forbidden to advertise any kind of drugs to the general public (see Question 21).
 Promotional activities can only be directed at healthcare professionals.
+Healthcare professionals are defined as physicians, dentists, pharmacists, nurses, midwives, and other professionals listed in additional Article 13 of the Law No. 1219.

 Promotional activities cannot be directed at the general public (Article 13, Law No.1262).
 Some regulations repeat this prohibition in order to emphasise its importance.
 However, promotion of licensed drugs is allowed if it is aimed at healthcare professionals and includes objective, informative and factual medical data in a way that enables the healthcare professionals to form their own opinion about the product.

 There are no specific rules/codes prohibiting the use of internet/social media in respect of promotion activities directed at the health professionals.
 The general rules on promotion activities apply in this area.
-The promotional content should therefore not be directly available to the general public and there must be precautions in place.

 Also, since the Regulation on the Commercial Advertisement and Unfair Commercial Practices and the Law on Establishment of Radio and Television Institutions and their Media Services (RTUK Law) (Official Gazette No.6112 of 15 February 2011) prohibit the advertisement of drugs, the Advertisement Board and the RTUK Council examine the advertisements and can impose sanctions too.